akshaychikkatti/smartmonitor/README.md

 # smartmonitor
-This is our smarth monitring system where using coding and tecnoligy a web page is devloped where the patient  detale are filled
+This is our Smart monitring system where using coding and tecnoligy a web page is devloped where the patient  detale are filled
 #Feature
 1).A smarth helth watch is give to patient which usises sensar to detect heart rate and other things